getodk/central-backend/README.md

 To run the server, run `make run` from the repository root.
 Once started, the server will be available on port `8383`.
 If you run into trouble with this step, the typical solution is to run `npm install` manually.

+You can also run `make dev` to run the server and automatically restart it when a source file changes.

 You can also run `make debug` to run the server with a standard node inspector port running (use your favorite tool, or visit [`about:inspect`](chrome://inspect) in Chrome to attach breakpoints and step through statements).

 ### Setting up the database manually